rails/rails/guides/source/form_helpers.md

 #### Dealing with Namespaces

-If you have created namespaced routes, `form_for` has a nifty shorthand for that too.
+If you have created namespaced routes, `form_with` has a nifty shorthand for that too.
 If your application has an admin namespace then

 ```ruby
 form_with model: [:admin, @article]